 Squarespace is great for a simpler experience, perfect for small businesses that want a beautiful and stylish design that just works.

 4. Logo & Business Details

 Having all your business's details ready in one folder read to give your web designer will speed up the process to no end.
-Include in it:

-- Business name, tagline (if applicable)
+- Business name and tagline (if applicable)